pmaier983/detective-ml/README.md

 ## Questions

-- [ ] Whats on the back of the cards?
+- [x] Whats on the back of the cards?
+  - See figma
-- [ ] Should we save your chat history?
+- [x] Should we save your chat history?
 What does returning to a suspect do?
+  - Yea.
+Avoid time
 - [ ] Can you lose?
 What does [Give up] do?
+  - TODO Noah
-- [ ] How important is time (the exact time you speak to someone...)
+- [x] How important is time (the exact time you speak to someone...)
+  - Don't care for MVP
 - [ ] What does success look like?
+  - TODO Noah
 - [ ] What does 100% aggravation do?
+  - Some new error screen?
+Disable the card?
 - [ ] What does save case do?
+  - Not MVP
 - [ ] Why are the suspects drawn in different styles?
+  - TODO Noah

 ## TODO